Hometown: Norcross, GA

 Why did you choose to apply to Tuskegee NEXT?

-I was inspired to apply become in 2017 Tuskegee NEXT after my mom sent me a feature article on Tammera Holmes and her company Aerostar Consulting Corporation.
+I was inspired to apply and become in 2017 Tuskegee NEXT after my mom sent me a feature article on Tammera Holmes and her company Aerostar Consulting Corporation.
 Reading her article inspired me to do some additional research to learn more.
-I then learned about her beginnings with the Tuskegee Airmen Chicago chapter and saw the 2016 Tuskegee NEXT Cadets featured on the website.
-After researching and reading what past Cadets had the opportunity to experience, I asked my mom if she thought I should apply.
+I then learned about her beginnings with the Tuskegee Airmen Chicago chapter and saw the 2016 Tuskegee NEXT cadets featured on the website.
+After researching and reading what past cadets had the opportunity to experience, I asked my mom if she thought I should apply.
 Her exact words were “You apply and I will worry about the rest.
 We have too many family and friends in Chicago that will support you and want to contribute to your success.
 Even if we have to travel every weekend that time and expense won’t be more than the value of this potential opportunity.”
 With her support, I contacted Mrs. Young to see if I was even eligible to apply.
 I then took a shot and applied.
 Applying to the 2017 program was the best decision I made and I am honored that I was chosen to represent the Tuskegee NEXT organization.